Tuzexin/computationalphysics_N2014301020169/Fifth Assignment .md

 # Main body
 ------
 Because of trajectory without the effet of the lower air density, so C(the drag cofficient)=0.
-While g(the gravity acceleration)=9.8, m(the mass of cannon shell), ts(the time step)=1, v(the initial velocity)=700m/s.
+While g(the gravity acceleration)=9.8, m(the mass of cannon shell)=100, ts(the time step)=1, v(the initial velocity)=700m/s.
 Then we run the following codes.
 We can get the answer and know the value of the angle that gives the maximum range.

 #Code
 ------